Importance of Internal Stakeholders at Start of CPQ Projects

 So, while starting a Salesforce CPQ project can feel daunting, with the right preparation you can ensure it runs smoothly.
 Key stakeholders promote CPQ strategy and goals while providing important input, making the process much more effective.
 Not only will they kick off the project successfully but they can ensure it remains on track.

 A successful Salesforce CPQ implementation leads to greater speed, greater efficiencies, and improved reporting.
-Additionally, it helps provide analytical decision making in the Quote-to-Cash process of your business.
+Additionally, it helps provide analytical decision-making in the Quote-to-Cash process of your business.
 For implementation to run smoothly, it’s important you identify your internal stakeholders from the start.
+You’ll need to convey the value of this platform to ensure everyone is fully bought in.

 Your team may be thinking about a CPQ Implementation but doesn’t know where to start.
-Let’s connect and discuss how you can ensure a successful implementation that will best benefit your team.
+Take a look at the impact this platform has had on teams just like yours to see if it’s the right fit.
+Once you’re ready, let’s connect and discuss how you can ensure a successful implementation that will best benefit your team.